jasheldo/jasheldo.github.io/_posts/2018-05-25-how-to-make-a-site-like-this.md

 if you want a full description on using Jekyll for building a bunch of static sites please refer to the official documentation.

-With that, let's get started:
+Let's get started:

 ### Setting up Your Environment

 #### Installing base packages

 You'll need to install a few pieces of software.
-Fortunately, on a Mac it's simple.
-Open a Terminal and run the following commands:

-        gem install jekyll #install Jekyll
-        gem install jekyll-compose
-        gem install jekyll-redirect-from
+I can't spell it out better than the official Jekyll docs so work through the [Installation](https://jekyllrb.com/docs/installation/) page for your platform.

+#### Homebrew

 If you're not using Git and Github you'll need to install Git and setup a GitHub account.
 I highly recommend using [`Homebrew`](https://brew.sh) if you're on a Mac.
 Install